 As part of the monitoring process a designated Site Environmental Advisor will be present on site throughout the construction process.
 The Environmental Advisor will observe site activities and report and record any deviations from the CEMP, along with the action taken and general conditions at the time.
 The Environmental Advisor will undertake audits of compliance against CEMP and will inform the Employer of any non-compliances as soon as possible following identification of such issues.
-The Environmental Advisor with SBC and other regulatory agencies such as the EA.
+The Environmental Advisor would also act as day-to-day contact with SBC and other regulatory agencies such as the EA.